 How does wireless charging work?

 In recent years a lot of research has been conducted on wireless charging systems, with the Qi low-power standard being developed by the Wireless Power Consortium (WPC) supported by the IEEE Industry Standards and Technology Organization.
 This Qi standard is already in use with the practical application of electromagnetic induction charging in mobile devices.

 Where would I actually take advantage of this?

 In short, you can use this technology anywhere!
-Wireless charging technology is being adopted in a wide range of fields from consumer level electronics to Electric Vehicles (EVs).
-Consumer level electronics are an ideal target as, mentioned earlier, the majority of people are using smart phones and at the end of the day (or sometimes multiple times a day) we all need to charge up!
-One particular benefit of using a wireless pad on a bedside table to place your device on is that you don’t have to worry about plugging in a cable, which might not have a good connection which would therefore cause the device to not charge.
+Wireless charging technology is being adopted in a wide range of fields from consumer level electronics to Electric Vehicles (EV’s).
+Consumer level electronics are an ideal target as mentioned earlier majority of people are using smart phones and at the end of the day (or sometimes multiple times a day) we all need to charge up!
+And having a wireless pad on the bedside table to place your device on rather than worrying about plugging in a cable and it not making a good connection causing the device to not charge.